Nithin88/ServiceNowPython/README.md

 ## servicenowkeywordanayzer.py
 Analyze keywords in servicenow description & close notes collected with getrecords.py.
 Use wordcount python module perform basic AI to analyse text.
 Data presented with image & text size projection using alice_color.png

+## snowsev1.py
+Poll servicenow for new P1 incidents.
+Execute cloud healthcheck and report to ops team for P1